 Practice in planning supervisory in-service programs, problem solving, and procedures for improving supervisory and contemporary supervisory leadership in the public schools.
-An analysis of current literature as aids in setting up supervisory programs for instructional improvements is also included.
+An analysis of current literature as aids in setting up supervisory programs for instructional improvements is also included student will be expected to organize and conduct research activities and to interpret the results of the research to teachers, administrators, parents, and other interest groups.
+Special topics will include construction of assessment instruments, the use of the computer in pupil personnel services, and the development of local norms.